At 03:52hrs local residents were awoken by an explosion. The incident occurred in a barley field near the town of Limberg, central Germany.

 The bomb squad that attended the scene measured the crater to be 33 feet wide and 14 feet deep.
 Using this data, they were able to confirm that the culprit would have been a WW2 500lb high explosive bomb.
 Furthermore, given the history of the area, it was likely to be American, as opposed to a British weapon.
 The crater was therefore the result of 262lb (119kg) of TNT (high explosive).

 The United States Eighth and Ninth Air Forces attacked a nearby railway marshalling yard several times during March 1945.
 Even by this late stage in the conflict, bombing was still relatively inaccurate with munitions dropped miles away from their intended target.
-There are also a number of other reasons why this bomb was so wayward.

 Is there a risk of a similar event in the UK?